Nitish govt draws flak over refusal to compensate victims of hooch tragedy | Politics

 - India

-The Nitish Kumar government in Bihar on Saturday drew flak, from adversaries as well as allies, over its adamant refusal to give compensation to family members of those who have died in the Saran hooch tragedy.
+The Nitish Kumar government in Bihar has drawn flak, from adversaries as well as allies, over its refusal to pay compensation to family members of those who have died in the Saran hooch tragedy.

 The Jamui MP also questioned the obstinacy of the CM over paying ex-gratia to the bereaved family members, pointing out ''why is he adopting double standards?
 The adjoining district of Gopalganj was struck by a hooch tragedy in 2016, shortly after the prohibition law had come into force.
 He compensated the victims then''.

-Notably, the longest serving CM has been adopting a righteous stance on the issue of compensation, asserting that the ban on liquor was based on Gandhian principles which those who have consumed hooch had violated and hence they deserved no compensation for the ''ganda kaam'' (abominable act).
+Notably, the longest-serving CM has adopted a righteous stance on the issue of compensation, asserting that the ban on liquor was based on Gandhian principles which those who have consumed hooch had violated and hence they deserved no compensation for the ''ganda kaam'' (abominable act).

-Senior BJP leader Sushil Kumar Modi, a former Deputy CM and once trusted lieutenant of Kumar, also visited Saran separately and echoed similar views on compensating the victims.
+Senior BJP leader Sushil Kumar Modi, a former deputy CM and once-trusted lieutenant of Kumar, also visited Saran separately and echoed similar views as that of the Jamui MP.

-Both Paswan and Modi were also livid over Kumar's repeated refrain ''piyoge to maroge'' (if you drink, you shall be doomed to die) which they described as ''highly insensitive''.
+Both Paswan and Modi were also livid over Kumar's repeated remark ''piyoge to maroge'' (if you drink, you shall be doomed to die) which they described as ''highly insensitive''.

-In a statement, the ultra-Left party said it will also hit the streets on Monday in protest against the ''nexus between liquor mafia and the administrative machinery across the state'' which they blamed for the Saran hooch tragedy.
+In a statement, the ultra-Left party said it will also hit the streets on Monday in protest against the ''nexus between liquor mafia and the administrative machinery across the state''.

-The party said it had sent a three-member delegation, comprising sitting and former MLAs, to Saran on Friday to take stock of the situation.
+The party said it had sent a three-member delegation, comprising sitting and former MLAs, to Saran to take stock of the situation.

-''Most of the deceased belong to very poor families, though they may be from various castes.
+''Most of the deceased belong to very poor families...
 The hooch tragedy has destroyed many homes.
-Its impact has now reached the adjoining district of Siwan'', the statement said.
+Its impact has now reached the adjoining district of Siwan,'' the statement said.

-Notably, the administration in Siwan has confirmed six deaths, caused by suspected consumption of spurious liquor in parts of the district adjoining Saran.
+Incidentally, the administration in Siwan has confirmed six deaths caused by suspected consumption of spurious liquor in parts of the district adjoining Saran.

-''The government must show sensitivity and agree to not just pay an ex-gratia but take the responsibility of treatment of those who have fallen ill after consuming liquor and education of the children of those who have died.
-It must also set up, down at block level, de-addiction centres so that the scourge of alcoholism may be nipped in the bud'', it added.
+''The government must show sensitivity and agree to not just pay an ex-gratia but also take the responsibility of treatment of those who have fallen ill after consuming liquor, besides the education of the children of those who have died.
+It must also set up de-addiction centres so that the scourge of alcoholism may be nipped in the bud,'' the statement added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)